caitlinhudon/advent_of_code/README.md

 # advent_of_code
-Working through the Advent of Code puzzles in December
+Working through the [Advent of Code](https://adventofcode.com/ puzzles) in December 🎄